 !unzip test_ScVgIM0.zip

-Import the test file:
+Import test files:

 test = pd.read_csv('test.csv')